 When walking, the posture or technique you use can also impact how effective the exercise is.
 For example, your head should be up and looking forward when you walk, with your neck, back, and shoulders relaxed.
 Swing your arms freely with a slight bend at the elbows and make sure your stomach muscles are tightened slightly.
 Your back should be straight, rather than arched or hunched forward or backward.
 Also, be sure that you are walking smoothly– Roll your foot from heel to toe when you walk.
 It helps to have comfortable shoes with proper arch support.
 It may help you to start with simple goals, such as aiming to take a short, 5 or 10-minute walk.
 Then, slowly work your way up to 20 and 30-minute walks!

 Although they are often seen as a basic exercise, push-ups help you utilize all of the muscles in your body when performed the correct way.
 One of the great things about push-ups is that they can be done anywhere– In the cab of your truck or in a parking lot, provided you have a blanket or exercise mat.
 (It may be worth investing in one if you plan for more intense workouts!)
-For the most part, push-ups do not require expensive equipment, making them a convenient exercise for truck drivers.
+For the most part, push-ups do not require expensive equipment, which makes them a convenient exercise for truck drivers.
 Some of the health benefits of push-ups include burning calories, improving flexibility, improving balance and posture, and protecting your shoulders and lower back from injuries.
 Just like with walking, your posture and form matter.

 In order to do push-ups correctly, you should begin in a plank position, face-down with your body straight.
 Your palms should be flat on the ground and your arms should be straight and in line with your shoulders.
 Keep your feet together or about 12 inches apart, settling your weight on the balls of your feet.
 Make sure your back is straight and lower your body to the ground with a controlled movement, until your elbows are at 90-degree angles.
 Then, push back up into a plank position.
 Be sure to look down as you perform push-ups– This helps keep your spine in alignment.
 Lower slowly and push up quickly for optimal results.